National Writers Series Scholarship Application

 - CLICK HERE TO COMPLETE THE ONLINE APPLICATION

 - The title page must have the title of the work in the center.
-Under the title, if the work is prose, indicate if it is fiction or nonfiction.
+Under the title, if the work is prose, indicate if it is fiction, nonfiction or journalism.
 There should be no identifying information on the title page or anywhere in the submission.

 - Double-space the text of your paper, and use Times New Roman font.
 The font size should be 12 pt.